Defining A Blizzard – What It Is, How It Occurs, And The Dangers Associated With It

 What Is A Blizzard - And-Which Other Natural Disasters Are Caused By Weather Events

-"Blizzard" is often thrown around and loosely used when describing cold stormy weather.
-An actual blizzard, though, is such a devastating meteorological event that it can be classified as a natural disaster.
+The term “Blizzard” is often loosely used to describe cold, stormy weather.
+However, an actual blizzard is such an extreme and dangerous meteorological event that it can be classified as a natural disaster.

-The speed at which natural disasters occur is increasing every year at an alarming rate and doesn't show any signs of slowing down.
+The frequency of natural disasters is increasing every year at an alarming rate and doesn’t show any signs of slowing down.
 The majority of these events are directly or indirectly the result of weather conditions.

-With so much attention given to other natural distastes like drought, flooding, and hurricanes, the dangers and impact of blizzards often get overlooked.
+With so much attention given to other natural disasters like drought, flooding, and hurricanes, the dangers and impact of blizzards often get overlooked.

 The main focus of this article will be on what a blizzard is, how it is formed, as well as the effects and consequences of this extreme event.
 We will also have a look at other natural disasters that are the result of weather activity.